 Recommended Core Courses

-The Ph.D. program in French Linguistics has four recommended core courses that provide students with a solid descriptive and theoretical base in French linguistics.
+The Ph.D. program in French Linguistics has two recommended core courses that provide students with a solid descriptive and theoretical base in French linguistics.
 Ideally, these courses should be taken within a student’s first two years of graduate study.

 • Phonology I (LIN 380K)